Zvord/cimulator/memory-bank/progress.md

 2. **Incomplete GitLab CI Feature Support**: Some advanced GitLab CI features may not be fully supported yet.

-3. **Limited Validation**: The `validate` command currently only checks if the YAML can be parsed and merged, but doesn't validate against GitLab CI's schema or best practices.
+3. **Limited Validation**: While we've added validation for job dependencies, there are still other aspects of GitLab CI configuration that could benefit from validation against GitLab CI's schema and best practices.

 4. **Performance with Large Configurations**: The recursive nature of include resolution and job expansion could lead to performance issues with very large or complex configurations.